Fleadh Cheoil na hÉireann

 Belfast City Hall where the main stage, known as the Gig Rig will be set-up with free performances taking place across the festival.

-The Waterfront and Ulster Halls plus ICC and MAC will all be used for performances with some also hosting competitions.
+The Waterfront and Ulster Hall plus ICC and MAC will all be used for performances with some also hosting competitions.

 Titanic Quarter’s outdoor landscape will be used as the home for some larger band competitions